-3.7 Range of Foundation Training Year (FTY) Training Providers
+2.7 Range of Foundation Training Year (FTY) Training Providers

-Foundation Training Year (FTY) can be hosted in a variety of settings; however, each training programme must be accredited by the GPhC and must include a minimum of 6 months in a patient facing setting.
+Foundation Training Year (FTY) can be hosted in a variety of settings; however, each training programme must be approved by NES and must include a minimum of 6 months in a patient facing setting.
 All FTY programmes are 52 weeks in duration; however, some programmes may offer a number of placements within that timescale.

-There are 4 types of employers: community; hospital; modular and remote and rural.
+There are 5 types of employers: community; hospital; modular; split and remote and rural.